starburstgem/starburst/README.md

 **STARBURST IS STILL IN DEVELOPMENT as of October 6, 2014.
 It will be released by mid-October.**

 Starburst allows you to show messages to logged in users within your Rails app.
-Once the user closes the message, Starburst won't show him or her the message again.
+Once the user closes the message, they won't see it again.

 You can target messages to particular groups of users, based on their database attributes or your own methods on the User class.
 For instance, you might send a message only to users on your premium plan, or only to users who have been with the service for at least a month.

-Starburst remembers _on the server_ who has read which message.
-Therefore, a user who acknowledges a message on their desktop won't see it again on their mobile device.
+Starburst remembers _on the server_ who has closed which message.
+Therefore, a user who closes a message on their desktop won't see it again on their mobile device.
 This is an alternative to storing this information in cookies, which are specific to a device and are impacted by a user's privacy settings.

 ## Use cases